lorenzoceccanti/K-GBT/README.md

 # K-GBT
-#### Repository containing the code for the Business and Project Managment course, University of Pisa
+#### Repository containing the code for the Business and Project Managment project, University of Pisa

 <img style='height: 50%; width: 50%; object-fit: contain' src="architecture.png">